 Certain Asian languages, like Chinese and Japanese, show emphasis through repetition of a word.
 This emphasis is usually applied when it comes to onomatopoeias.

+what does dokidoki mean in Japanese?
 The sound of a small throbbing, dokidoki is most often used to identify a beating heart – typically one that is beating unusually fast or hard.
 It’s often used to signal sexual tension to the reader of a manga.
 Dokidoki-suru can be used to infer being excited, nervous, anticipatory, or embarrassed.
 Actually, saying dokidoki-suru would translate to “I’m nervous,” or, “You make my heart race.”